waynodiablo/Oystercard/oystercard/08_touch_in_out.md

 Let's start with something simple: let the card be aware whether it's being used on a journey or not.
 If it was used to touch in but the user didn't touch out yet, it'll be "in use".

-To close this issue, you'll need to test-drive three methods: `touch_in`, `touch_out` and `in_use?`.
+To close this issue, you'll need to test-drive two methods: `touch_in`, `touch_out` and `in_journey?`.
 Don't try to write all tests in one go: consider the test that you can write first that will rely on only one method and then write more complex tests.

 ## Learning Objectives covered
 - Set an instance variable